parthian-sterlet/gromosega/README.md

 9. output external correlation file - correlations of -Log<sub>10</sub>(ERR) scores between found groups of motifs.
 Two separate correleation matrices are computed: for the positive and negative DNA sequence sets.
 10. output internal correlation file - correlations of -Log<sub>10</sub>(ERR) scores between motifs within found groups.
 For each motif group two separate correleation matrices are computed: for the positive and negative DNA sequence sets.
 11. output motif class/family file (all groups) - the list of found groups of motifs, for each groups are marked the recognition accuracy pAUPRC, motif names and class/family names for all participant motifs.
 12. output motif class/family file (1st group) - the group of motifs with the first rank, for this group are marked the recognition accuracy pAUPRC, motif names and class/family names for all participant motifs.
 13. output file - distribution of motifs from the group with the first rank by classes/families.
 This output file will be concatanated with corresponding files from other runs with other values of the group size M<sub>SEL</sub>.
 The final output file shows dynamics of the family/class content for the motif group with the first rank as a function of the number of motifs (group size).
 14. output log file - GA evolution showing numbers of mutations and recombinations in each iteration of GA.

+## Summary tables and heat maps
+[minimax.cpp](https://github.com/parthian-sterlet/gromosega/blob/main/cpp/minimax.cpp) creates a summary table of recognition accuracy and heat maps of emergence ranks and fold enrichments for TFBS motifs respecting distinct TF families.
+1. input PR curve file - output data from the GA search, this file respects argument #8 of [minimax.cpp](https://github.com/parthian-sterlet/gromosega/blob/main/cpp/minimax.cpp)
+2. input motif class/family file - output data from the GA search, this file respects argument #13 of [minimax.cpp](https://github.com/parthian-sterlet/gromosega/blob/main/cpp/minimax.cpp)
+3. integer value - number of paralel runs of GA with different group size, default value 50
+4. integer value - minimal group size, default value 1
+5. integer value - step of group size, default value 1, e.g. if step = 1 then group sizes of 1, 2, ...
+50 are tested; if step = 10 then four group sizes of 1, 11, ...
+41 are tested.
+6. integer value - value 0 or 1 implies that a header of a summary table is printed or not printed.
+7. output file - source data for heat maps showing ranks, if (a) in the group of size {N - 1} the motifs from certain TF family are absent, and (b) these motifs emerge in the group of size {N} then the rank of this family is N. The heat map contains rank values for all group sizes from the minimal value (default 1) to the maximal value respecting the highest recognition performance.
+8. output file - source data for heat maps showing fold enrichment for TF families, if (a) the collection of all motifs has M<sub>TOT</sub> motifs, among them ceratan family FAM has M<sub>FAM</sub> motifs, and (b) in the group of total N motifs only N<sub>FAM</sub> motifs belong to the FAM family, then the fold enrichment is equal to {N<sub>FAM</sub> / N} / M<sub>FAM</sub> / {M<sub>TOT</sub>}.
+The heat map contains fold values for all group sizes from the minimal value (default 1) to the maximal value respecting the highest recognition performance.
+9. output file - the ranks for motifs only for one selected group size respecting the highest recognition performance.
+10. output file - the folds for motifs only for one selected group size respecting the highest recognition performance.
+11. output file - plot for dynamics of the recognition performance for the total range of motif group sizes.

 # Command line examples
 ## ChIP-seq data
 [commamd_line example](https://github.com/parthian-sterlet/gromosega/blob/main/run/chipseq_com_line) for ChIP-seq data ([Czimmerer et al., 2018](https://doi.org/10.1016/j.immuni.2017.12.010)) [GSM2845664](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM2845664) for _M. musculus_ target TF STAT6 in bone marrow-derived macrophage (BMDM) cells differentiated in the presence of MCSF (Macrophage Colony-Stimulating Factor) and treated (1h) with interleukin-4 (IL-4) cytokine. _De novo_ motif search tool [STREME](https://doi.org/10.1093/bioinformatics/btab203) applied for the foreground set of [ChIP-seq peaks](https://github.com/parthian-sterlet/gromosega/blob/main/examples/chipseq/GSM2845664_BMDM_1hIL4_STAT6_mm10.fa) and background set of [random genomic loci derived by AntiNoise tool](https://github.com/parthian-sterlet/gromosega/blob/main/examples/chipseq/GSM2845664_BMDM_1hIL4_STAT6_mm10_gb.fa) revealed 14 enriched motifs respecting [proven TFBS motifs for known TFs](https://github.com/parthian-sterlet/gromosega/blob/main/examples/chipseq/mnames).
 GroMoSeGA was applied for these motifs and the same foreground/background sequence sets.
 Output data are described in more detail below for the example of RNA-seq data.